kubernetes/community/contributors/design-proposals/daemonset-update.md

 #### kubectl rollout

-Users can use `kubectl rollout` to monitor or manage DaemonSet updates, just like Deployment rollouts.
-For example,
+Users can use `kubectl rollout` to monitor DaemonSet updates:

-- `kubectl rollout history daemonset/<DaemonSet-Name>`: to view the history of DaemonSet updates.
-We use `PodTemplate` created by DaemonSets to store update history.
 - `kubectl rollout status daemonset/<DaemonSet-Name>`: to see the DaemonSet upgrade status